President of Syria: Election

 A presidential election in Syria is planned to take place within five years of the fall of the Assad regime in December 2024.
 Until then, Syria will be governed by a transitional government led by Syrian President Ahmed al-Sharaa.
 The last Syrian presidential election in Ba'athist Syria was held in 2021, before its overthrow during the 2024 Syrian opposition offensive.

+In a September 2025 interview with 60 Minutes, al-Sharaa said elections would be held once Syria's infrastructure and citizens' records are restored.
+He stated that he wants Syria to be a place where every person can vote.
+On 17 September 2026, UN Deputy Special Envoy for Syria Claudio Cordone announced that he had participated in discussions with Syrian officials on organizing presidential and parliamentary elections, "with UN electoral assistance," at the end of the transition period in three and a half years.

 Religion

-Article 3 of the Interim Constitution states, "The religion of the President of the Republic is Islam; Islamic jurisprudence is the principal source of legislation.
+Article 3 of the Constitutional Declaration states, "The religion of the President of the Republic is Islam; Islamic jurisprudence is the principal source of legislation.

 Inauguration

-The Interim Constitution provides the following oath or affirmation for the president, which must be taken before the People's Assembly.
+The Constitutional Declaration provides the following oath or affirmation for the president, which must be taken before the People's Assembly.

-I swear by Almighty God to faithfully preserve the sovereignty of the State, the unity of the country, the integrity of its territories, and the independence of its decision, and to defend them, and to respect the law, protect the interests of the people, and strive with all sincerity and honesty to secure a decent life for them, achieve justice among them, and consolidate noble values and virtuous morals.
+I swear by Almighty God to faithfully uphold the sovereignty of the State, the unity of the country, the integrity of its territories, and the independence of its decision, and to defend them.
+I shall respect the law, safeguard the interests of the people, and strive with all sincerity and honesty to secure a decent life for them, achieve justice among them, and establish noble values and virtuous morals.